Fictitious telephone number: North American Numbering Plan

-The exchange prefix 555 in the North American Numbering Plan is reserved for Directory Assistance and information numbers.
+The exchange prefix 555 in the North American Numbering Plan (NANP) is reserved for Directory Assistance and information numbers.
 As these are not issued as standard business or residence lines, the use of a 555 number in fiction is almost universal.
 Only the 555-01xx range is officially reserved, though numbers outside this range are commonly used.
-Nevada uses 555 phone numbers for TTY (teletypewriter) or TDD (telecommunication device for the deaf) only lines.
+Nevada uses the prefix 555 for telephone numbers for TTY (teletypewriter) or TDD (telecommunication device for the deaf) only lines.
 The state's Public Utilities Commission also uses the prefix for one of its customer service lines.

 The reservation applies to all geographic North American Numbering Plan area codes.
 555 or a variant remains potentially valid outside North America; New Zealand uses mobile *555 to report traffic collisions.

 In North America, exchanges 958 and 959 are normally reserved for local and long-distance test numbers (such as automatic number announcement circuits).
 A rare few areas (such as area code 204 in Manitoba) reserve 959 only.
 950-xxxx are reserved as local access numbers for feature group "B" alternate long-distance carriers.
-Local or adjacent domestic area codes are mostly avoided as exchange prefixes (so +1 (212) 718-1234 in New York City could only be fictional).
-These are not as well known and do not often appear in fiction.
-These reservations do not apply outside North America.

-Early Bell System publications which needed to illustrate a telephone with a number displayed on it commonly used (311) 555-2368, and for multi-button phones, -2369, -2370, -2371, etc. This number appeared in Bell advertisements as recently as 1978.
-These numbers were also common in films and television; Jim Rockford's phone number in the United States detective television series The Rockford Files was (311) 555-2368, as was one of Jaime Sommers' private numbers in The Bionic Woman; as a seven-digit call, 555-2368 reaches Ghostbusters.
+Early Bell System publications that illustrated a telephone commonly featured the number (311) 555-2368, and for multi-button telephone set, the station numbers 2369, 2370, 2371, etc. This appeared in Bell advertisements as recently as 1978.
+These numbers were also common in films and television; Jim Rockford's telephone number in the United States detective television series The Rockford Files was (311) 555-2368, as was one of Jaime Sommers' private numbers in The Bionic Woman; as a seven-digit call, 555-2368 reaches Ghostbusters.
 The number (if dialed as a ten-digit local call in large cities) now reaches 3-1-1 (city hall), but it occasionally continues to appear in documentation as a fictional number.